State Department of Corrections director announces retirement

 People are also reading…

-Leading the agency has been the highest honor his law enforcement career, Crow said.
+Leading the agency has been the highest honor in his law enforcement career, Crow said.

 “Scott Crow has led the Department of Corrections with professionalism and has been an outstanding partner in executing our vision to run state government more efficiently and reform criminal justice in Oklahoma,” Stitt said.

-“Since 2019 when he became director, our state has improved in recidivism to number one in the nation, we closed three full-size prisons to save taxpayer resources, and we have over 4,500 fewer inmates in our prisons, all while ensuring public safety.
+“Since 2019 when he became director, our state has improved in recidivism to number one in the nation," he continued.
+"We closed three full-size prisons to save taxpayer resources, and we have over 4,500 fewer inmates in our prisons, all while ensuring public safety.

 “After more than three decades of devoted state service, Director Crow has earned a restful and enjoyable retirement.
 I am grateful for his willingness to take on the challenge of leading a state agency and I wish him and his family the best.”